mikewolfe/front-van/README.md

 including `draft`, `final`, `a4paper` etc. but they have not been tested so use at your own risk.

+A `runningauthor:` *must* be specified or the LaTex file will fail to build.
+This is the first author that is but at the head of each page with et al.

+`runningtitle:` likewise gives the header for the title on the right of each page.
+This is not required.

 In order for the author affiliations to be properly formatted, each affiliation must use a number `1`, `2`, etc. as the id field.